The Carol Burnett Show

 Carol plays the wife of a monster in Dr. Jekyll and Mrs. Hyde; Phyllis Diller performs a comedy set; musical guests Gwen Verdon and Bobbie Gentry perform.

-Diahann Carroll, Smothers Brothers, Richard Kiley
+Diahann Carroll, Richard Kiley and The Smothers Brothers

 S1 E7